Polar Bears, Arctic Wildlife, and Landscapes

 Aboard M/S Malmø: Our home for 9 days and 8 nights will be the M/S Malmø, a traditional ship built in 1943 for the Swedish Martime Administration.
 After a long and successful career as an ice-strengthened pilot ship and maritime training vessel, she was rebuilt in 2013 to become a passenger ship with space for 12 passengers, 2-4 guides, and a crew of 8.
 She is a well-maintained ship, in excellent condition, with all the latest navigation, security and safety equipment on board.
 The Malmø is 37 meters long and carries two zodiacs on board for our off-ship activities.
 Although our cell phones will not work, the satellite phone is available for emergencies and, for a fee, calls to home or anywhere in the world.
 Electricity on board is 220 volts using European 2-prong plugs, so bring an adapter.

-Accommodations on Malmø consist of 5 twin cabins with upper and lower bunks, and private bathroom and shower.
+Accommodations on Malmø consist of mostly twin cabins with upper and lower bunks, and private bathroom and shower.
+Some cabins have bathroom/shower just outside the cabin.
 The cabins are bright, clean, and comfortable.
 The ship has large observation decks for wildlife spotting and photography.
 The decks are lower on Malmø, so we’ll be closer to eye-level when we’re lucky enough to spot a polar bear on the ice.
 We’ll have a feeling of privacy and intimacy on our ship for 12, unlike many ships that ply these waters with 50 or more passengers.
 We will enjoy three great meals a day on board Malmø, as well as afternoon tea and coffee.
 Special dietary requirements can be handled with no problem.
 Mealtimes will be as regular as possible, but our crew knows that photography has priority on this expedition and that flexibility is necessary.